 Studies concerning the effectiveness of multimedia in mathematics learning have been widely conducted before.
 Some of them were carried out by Pratiwi, Prananosa, and Egok (2024) related to the development of interactive multimedia based on Articulate Storyline in mathematics learning, Worang, Rantung, and Parinsi (2021) regarding multimedia-based learning media, Saputri and Nugrahaeni (2021) regarding the development of multimedia-based thematic teaching materials, Oktaviani and Purwanto (2024) related to the use of interactive multimedia to enhance students' learning abilities, Muzakkir, Pomalato, and Katili (2022) related to the effectiveness of interactive multimedia smartphone-based.
 Rahmawati, Buchori, and Endahwuri (2016) who examine multimedia in the context of realistic mathematics education (RME) learning.
 However, from these studies, no studies have been found that specifically test the effectiveness of multimedia with Articulate Storylines oriented to the theory of experientialism on learning outcomes and student memory retention in polyhedron materials.
+Given the complexity of polyhedral geometry and its abstract nature, which often poses challenges to students' conceptual understanding, it is essential to conduct a comprehensive investigation.
+Such a study is crucial not only to assess the potential of experiential learning-based multimedia in facilitating deeper learning but also to determine its impact on improving students' long-term retention and mastery of complex mathematical concepts.
 Therefore, an in-depth study is needed to analyze the effectiveness of Articulate Storyline multimedia oriented to experiential learning theory in mathematics learning, given the importance of improving memory retention and students' conceptual understanding of complex geometric materials such as polyhedron.
 This research is important because low learning outcomes and retention can cause students to experience difficulties in understanding and applying the concept of polyhedron in the context of advanced learning and daily life.
 This research can also provide new insights into the application of technology in improving students' learning outcomes and memory retention through a more interactive and reflective learning experience.